FIVAN0/capacitor-sunmi-printer/README.md

 After printing the content, you can choose to implement labelLocate and print the content circularly according to your own needs.

-If you don't need to print any more, you can implement labelOutput(), which can output the label to the paper cutting position, facilitating you to add other APIs according to needs to design your own label content.
+If you don’t need to print any more, you can implement labelOutput(), which can output the label to the paper cutting position, facilitating you to add other APIs according to needs to design your own label content.

 Note: You need to locate the label position every time before sending the printing content